oasmobile/gulp-artisan/README.md

 ## What is gulp artisan?
-Gulp artisan is a tool which can optimize webpage assets based on json configration files
+Gulp artisan is a tool which can optimize website based on json configration files
 ## What can gulp artisan do?
 - **Images** Compress images using gifsicle mozjpeg pngquant svgo
 - **Sprites** Generate Sprites
 - **CSS** Minify css
 - **JS** Minify js
+- **Console** Detect website console errors in chrome
 ## Install
 ```
 //install node